colinrindge/ngrams/README.md

 # ngrams
-Finds top n-grams of specified length from files, and prints or graphs them.
+Finds top n-grams of specified length from all files in directory, and prints or graphs them.

 # Credits
 ngrams.py is written fully by me, and the util.py and example input files were provided by the RIT Computer Science department.